MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ### Work around

 The current fix is in version 96, which is available to users who have enrolled in Microsoft Edge Insiders.
 This is different than enrolling your device as a Windows Insider.
-Read these instructions for details on [how to enroll into Edge’s insider program.](hololens-new-edge.md#microsoft-edge-insider-channels)
+Read these instructions for details on [how to enroll into Microsoft Edge’s insider program.](hololens-new-edge.md#microsoft-edge-insider-channels)

 ## Auto-login asks for log-in